RetroAchievements/api-docs/README.md

 ### Achievement

-- [`GetAchievementUnlocks`](https://api-docs.retroachievements.org/v1/achievements/get-achievement-unlocks.html) - Get a list of users who have earned an achievement.
+- [All Unlocks](https://api-docs.retroachievements.org/v1/achievements/get-achievement-unlocks.html) - Get a list of users who have earned an achievement, targeted by achievement ID.

 ### System